 The bulk of the ship's cargo was removed.
 Salvage crews were preparing to pull the vessel off the reef when they were ordered to abandon Copenhagen and respond to the Hoboken Docks Fire.
 The ship remained above water for decades and was used as target practice by U.S. Navy pilots during World War II.
 What remains of its structure has become part of the Pompano Dropoff Reef, where it provides a home for spiny lobsters, tropical fish and other marine life.
 Divers sometimes report seeing small lumps of coal and spent ammunition shells on the site.

-Franklin H. Price, the Senior Archaeologist from the Bureau of Archaeological Research and Division of Historical Resources with the Florida Department of State, wrote an excellent article about the history of the Copenhagen.
+Franklin H. Price, the Senior Archaeologist from the Bureau of Archaeological Research and Division of Historical Resources with the Florida Department of State, wrote an excellent article about the history of the Copenhagen Opens a New Window. .

 Copenhagen has also been featured on ScubaNation and The Florida Channel.

-Local dive boats often visit the shallow wreck, which is popular with local divers and snorkelers.
-With an estimated 10,000 visitors per year, it is by far the most popular underwater preserve in the state.
-Some intrepid scuba divers even swim out to the site from the beach and then enjoy lunch later at the Sea Watch Restaurant.
+Local dive charters from Pompano Beach, Deerfield Beach and Fort Lauderdale often visit the shallow wreck, which is popular with divers and snorkelers.
+With an estimated 10,000 visitors per year, it is by far the most popular underwater preserve in Florida.
+Some intrepid beach divers even swim out to the site and then enjoy lunch later at the Sea Watch.